Scholastic Scrimmage

-Two teams of four players from Pennsylvania high schools field questions on a diverse range of academic subjects and score points with correct answers.
+Scholastic Scrimmage is the title of several televised quiz bowl programs featuring high school students in the U.S. state of Pennsylvania.
+In each program, two teams of four players from Pennsylvania high schools field questions on a diverse range of academic subjects and score points with correct answers.
 The winners of each game advance in a competitive, season-long tournament.